Review of the Kobot RV353 Slim Series Robotic Vacuum

 Remove and clean the main brush when required.

 The Kobot RV353 is powerful, cleans effectively, and appears to be of decent quality.
 This budget vacuum, unfortunately, has trouble finding and connecting to its dock.
 It also becomes stuck more frequently than other robotic vacuums that I have tested.
-Those searching for additional information can check out this vacuum at . https://www.amazon.com/dp/B0743L71BN/
+Those searching for additional information can check out the vacuum on Amazon.

 Questions & Answers